 How We Do It

 A common belief is that going through separation or divorce often involves “going to court”.
 While it is true that a Divorce Judgment itself must be granted by the Court, there are many paths available to you to reach a settlement and achieve your goals.
-Issues of child support, spousal support and property division can be resolved through negotiation, mediation, arbitration, or a collaborative process.
+Issues of parenting, child support, spousal support and property division can be resolved through negotiation, mediation, arbitration, or a collaborative process.
 Although these matters can be left to a judge to decide, going to trial is emotionally and financially draining and is often a last resort.
 Our team will work closely with you to identify the issues, address your unique concerns, explain the law and your options, and describe the possible legal outcomes for a successful resolution.

 The following are brief descriptions of various out-of-court processes, referred to as Alternative Dispute Resolution (ADR) processes, available to help resolve family law issues: